Clayton Haight

 Mechanical Engineering Internship

-Zipline designs, manufactures, and operates the world’s largest instant logistics and delivery system.
-Starting with medical deliveries via fixed wing autonomous drones in Africa, and now branching into a VTOL/fixed wing hybrid for more urban environments, Zipline aims to make teleportation of goods a reality.
-During my internship I worked on the Shipper Integration team, working with clients on how to integrate Docking stations with their stores and facilities.
+During my internship at Zipline I worked on the Ground Systems team, working on how to integrate Docking stations with our client's stores and facilities.
 Owning the serviceability side of Shipper Integration, I developed a service cart to move Drones and Docks between client sites and maintenance facilities.
 I also worked on the Dock mounting system, allowing for them to be accurately positioned even while manually installing on uneven ground.

 Tesla